coreytaylorcompchem/comp_chem/md/projects/01_Th_oligomerisation/README.md

 ## Setup

 QMMM simulations were run for 200 ps using CHARMm/Turbomole for MM and QM regions respectively.
+The QM region is the two Th(IV)-NO3 complexes, electrolyes and 1st hydration shell water molecules.

 The exact set-up is largely in line with a 5-part explanation I provided on my blog;
 * [1: basics](https://ahtheelementofsurprise.wordpress.com/2020/05/10/qmmm-with-charmm-turbomole-part-i-the-very-basics/)
 * [2: setting up CHARMm](https://ahtheelementofsurprise.wordpress.com/2020/05/10/qmmm-with-charmm-turbomole-part-ii-the-charmm-side/)
 * [3: setting up Turbomole](https://ahtheelementofsurprise.wordpress.com/2020/05/10/qmmm-with-charmm-turbomole-part-iv-the-stuff-ive-found-that-works/)
 * [4: putting it all together](https://ahtheelementofsurprise.wordpress.com/2020/05/10/qmmm-with-charmm-turbomole-part-iv-stuff-ive-found-that-works/)
 * [5: general tips](https://ahtheelementofsurprise.wordpress.com/2020/05/17/qmmm-with-charmm-turbomole-part-iv-general-tips-and-stuff-ive-found-that-works/)

+All MD analyses were done with Python frameworks such as MDAnalysis, scipy/numpy/pandas, etc.